 Ecology renewed the West Point treatment plant NPDES permit in June 2009 and the South treatment plant NPDES and Reclaimed Water permits in September 2009.
-These permits cover the treatment plants and their respective conveyance systems.
+These permits cover the treatment plants and their respective conveyance systems for a period of five years, expiring in 2014.
 Both NPDES permits included additional data collection and monitoring requirements and specify the conditions requiring new technology studies if nutrient impacts are predicted from plant nutrient loadings into Puget Sound.
 The West Point permit also included compliance schedule milestones for the four Puget Sound CSO beach projects and a closer look at sediment data adjacent to CSO outfalls.
 The public discussions, attendant with the permit renewals, showcased the County's record in water quality protection and, at the same time, highlighted the balance required between the water quality benefits and fiscal challenges of imposing new standards in these permits.
 The Vashon treatment plant has a permit that expires in 2011, and the Carnation treatment plant has NPDES and reclaimed water permits that expire in 2013.
-The permitting process for Brightwater is expected to begin by August 2010.
+The permitting process for Brightwater is currently underway, with permits expected to be issued in July 2011.